joshua-mason/hewn/README.md

 > [!TIP]
 > Run this with `cargo run` and you'll see a field of `.` characters representing empty space, with your debug text at the bottom.
 We're about to add a character that moves around this world!

+> [!NOTE]
+> Delta time: `next(dt: Duration)` provides the time since the last frame.
+Treat velocities as "world units per second" — the ECS scales movement and collision by `dt` so motion is frame-rate independent.

 ### Step 2: Add a Visible Character

 Now let's add a character that appears on screen.
 This is where the ECS comes in - we'll create an entity with position and rendering components.